dfrome/persoFinViz/README.md

 How to use this ?
 1/ In data/raw, create an input file with the same format as the example you'll find there
-2/ In src/notebook, launch visualize_01.ipynb with jupyter notebook (or inside VScode), set your file name as instructed
+2/ set this file name in src/visualize_01.py
+3/ In src, type: python visualize_01.py  (or use jupyter notebook with src/notebooks)
-3/ See your charts in images/
+4/ See your charts in images/
 ***
 ![Alt Text](docs/example.png)